jacksonjgee/jacksonjgee/README.md

       👋 Hi there!
 I'm Jackson, a first-year AI major looking to make it to the big leagues of AI.
 I moved here (Perth) from Cape Town, South Africa 🇿🇦 to pursue my further studies.
 I plan to deeply understand all there is about AI 🤖 — from data science to machine learning.
 And when I mean learn...
 I mean learn — no vibe-coding, just pure knowledge 🧠.
 My goals are to achieve 🎯 top marks, build 💻 personal projects, and create things that genuinely teach me something new.
 All of this to hopefully land an awesome 💼 internship somewhere...
       <br>I know some people might say I’m getting ahead of myself — but honestly, that’s the point.
 To.
 Get.
 Ahead. 🦾
 <br>
       Anyways...
-I’m part of my uni’s 🤝 AI club, I have an unbelievably cute 🐶 dog — Bailey the Beagle — and I love 🏋️ working out.
-I also have an amazing girlfriend ❤️
+I’m part of my uni’s 🤝 AI club, I have an unbelievably cute 🐶 dog — Bailey the Beagle — I love 🏋️ working out.
+And I also have an amazing girlfriend ❤️
 <br>
       If you’ve gotten this far, thanks so much for taking a moment out of your day to read this 🙏
     </p>